KavyaAgarwal2001/Gas-hydrate-reservoir-modeling-GUI/README.md

 # GUI for gas hydrate reservoir modeling
- This is the repository for the GUI project under Prof. S. Roy and Prof. D. Ghosal
+ This is the Work in progress ( wip) repository for the GUI project under Prof. S. Roy and Prof. D. Ghosal